Do strike indicators scare trout?

 Three reasons why indicators spook trout

-– The presence of the indicators (including the shadow it might cast)
+- – The presence of the indicators (including the shadow they might cast)

-Unnatural drag scare more trout than the appearance of the indicator!
+Unnatural drag scares more trout than the appearance of the indicator!

 I personally believe drag caused by an indicator is responsible for spooking more trout than the presence or the ‘splash’ of the indicator as it lands.